dotmesh-io/docs/hugo/content/concepts/what-is.md

 +++
 draft = false
-title = "What is a Datadot?"
+title = "What is a Datadot"
-synopsis = ""
-knowledgelevel = ""
-date = 2017-12-21T11:27:29Z
-order = "1"
+synopsis = "What is a Datadot and how does it relate?" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"